Budgets: FG spends N38.2bn on Gowon, Obasanjo, IBB, others in 22 years

 US ex-president earns $205,700 a year

 The United States via the Former Presidents Act, FPA, charges the General Services Administration, GSA, with providing former presidents a pension, support staff, office support, travel funds, and mailing privileges.
-The FPA was enacted in 1958 to “maintain the dignity” of the Office of the President by providing certain benefits to former Presidents — and their spouses — so that they would not have to enter unsuitable occupations after leaving office.
+The FPA was enacted in 1958 to “maintain the dignity” of the Office of the President by giving a former President — and his or her spouse — certain benefits so that he would not have to enter unsuitable occupations after leaving office.

+Prior to 1958, former Presidents leaving office received no pension or federal assistance.
+After leaving office, some former Presidents — including Ulysses S. Grant and Harry S Truman — struggled financially.
+In 1912, industrialist and philanthropist Andrew Carnegie unveiled a plan to pay $25,000 pensions to all future former Presidents and their widows.
+The pensions were to be funded by the Carnegie Foundation of New York.
+Some Members of Congress and the public suggested it was inappropriate for a private company to pay pensions to former Presidents, hence the FPA.

 Former US presidents also receive a lifetime of Secret Service protection and their children remain protected until they are 16 years old.
 The pension for former presidents matches the annual pay for senior political officials of the Executive Level 1 ranking and their salary is equal to that of the incumbent.
 In 2016, the pension was $205,700.
 Widows of ex-presidents are entitled to $20,000 a year.